The Old Rectory is a Grade II* listed building in the Chelmsford local planning authority area, England. First listed on 10 April 1967. House.

 Description

-GV II* A late C15 timber-framed and plastered house with cross wings at the east and west ends jettied on the upper storey and supported on exposed joists.
-Considerably restored in the C20 with timber-framing exposed in the cross wings.
-At the rear there is a C17 gabled wing with a jettied upper storey.
-The wings are two storeys and the centre block is one storey and attics.
-Casement windows with lattice leaded lights.
-Roof tiled, with three gabled dormers to the centre block and a crowstepped and corbelled chimneystack at the west end, with two diagonal shafts rebuilt at the tops.
-The interior has exposed timber-framing, beams and ceiling joists, two winder staircases and two red brick Tudor fireplaces.
-(RCHM 17).
+The Old Rectory is a late 15th century timber-framed and plastered house located on Church Road in Boreham.
+It features cross wings at both the east and west ends, which are jettied on the upper storey and supported by exposed joists.
+The building underwent significant restoration in the 20th century, revealing the timber-framing in the cross wings.
+At the rear, there is a 17th century gabled wing with a jettied upper storey.
+The wings are two storeys high, while the central block is one storey with attics.
+The house has casement windows with lattice leaded lights and a tiled roof, which includes three gabled dormers on the central block and a crowstepped and corbelled chimneystack at the west end, featuring two diagonal shafts that have been rebuilt at the tops.
+Inside, the property showcases exposed timber-framing, beams, and ceiling joists, along with two winder staircases and two red brick Tudor fireplaces.
+The Old Rectory is part of a group that includes Boreham Manor North, Boreham Manor South, Babylon, Ebenezer Cottage, Coppers, the Church of St Andrew, Boreham Lodge, the Old Vicarage, and Church Cottages (Nos 1 to 4 and McMillan's Cottages Nos 1 and 2), with Church Cottages being of local interest.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.